evisdrenova/kita/README.md

    - File System: Raw file storage and access

 // optimize the get_app_icon to be faster, the icon conversion is taking way too long
+// i might be able to use the sysinfo crate to replace all of the libproc functions - investigate further